 YOU ARE HERE: zharth.net / Zharth's Music Log / Week 9 (Slow Blues)

-Preface: If my soul was a song, it would be a slow blues, probably in a minor key.
+Preface: If my soul was a song, it would be a slow blues - probably in a minor key.
 Rock was first to open my ears to the power of music, but even then, I was drawn toward the bluesier elements of the rock world.
 Peter Green once said that "all faster tunes are rock 'n' roll songs.
 The blues has always been the slower tunes."
 Son House said, "the real, old blues don't call for no jumping.
 If you go to jumping, that ain't the blues."
 Uptempo songs that get you jumping and clapping aren't true blues.
 It's the slow, weeping songs - that's the blues.

-Monday (9/17/07): Led Zeppelin - Since I've Been Loving You [The Song Remains The Same, recorded live 1973]
+Monday (9/17/07): Led Zeppelin - Since I've Been Loving You (Live) [The Song Remains The Same, 1976]

 Comments: This is the song that convinced me to become a guitarist.
 Other songs inspired me, but this song got my feet moving toward the guitar shop to pick out my first axe.
 Jimmy Page's guitar just oozes pain on this song.
 The inspired intro is out of this world.
-The image of Led Zeppelin playing this song on that stage has been burned into my mind, and represents the epitome of rock 'cool', for me.
-It doesn't surprise me that it's a slow blues song.
+The image of Led Zeppelin playing this song on that stage has been burned into my mind, and represents the epitome of rock 'cool' for me.
+It doesn't surprise me that it's a slow blues.

-Tuesday (9/18/07): Ten Years After - Help Me [Live At The Fillmore East, recorded live 1970]
+Tuesday (9/18/07): Ten Years After - Help Me (Live) [Live At The Fillmore East, recorded 1970]

 Comments: Originally a blues by Sonny Boy Williamson, Booker T & The MG's ditched the lyrics and sped it up for their hit instrumental Green Onions.
 Alvin Lee slows it back down on Ten Years After's first album, and dishes it out on subsequent live albums.
 The Recorded Live version is equally impressive (best reading of the line "I might mop the floor" ever), but this version from the recently released Fillmore concert features a rampaging guitar solo unmatched in length anywhere else.
 The atmosphere and dynamics on TYA's version of this blues are incredible.

-Wednesday (9/19/07): Johnny Winter - It's My Own Fault [Live Johnny Winter And, 1971]
+Wednesday (9/19/07): Johnny Winter - It's My Own Fault (Live) [Johnny Winter And, 1971]

 Comments: Johnny Winter, albino bluesman, adopts this soulful B.B.
 King blues, making it his live staple.
 Johnny simultaneously tackles vocals and lead guitar, like any blues virtuoso, but with a fire and fluidity that's hard to match.
 As if that weren't enough, Rick Derringer (member of Johnny's "And" band) contributes his own blues licks to complement and compete with Johnny's guitar.
-The result is a deliciously plodding slow blues which holds the mood for a good 12 minutes or so.
+The result is a deliciously plodding slow blues which holds the mood for a good 12 minutes.

-Thursday (9/20/07): Jimi Hendrix - Once I Had A Woman [Blues]
+Thursday (9/20/07): Jimi Hendrix - Once I Had A Woman [Blues, this track recorded 1970]

-Comments: 'Blues' is not a true Jimi Hendrix album - it's one of those post-humous compilations, as far as I know.
+Comments: 'Blues' is not a true Jimi Hendrix album - it's one of those posthumous compilations, as far as I know.
 I don't even know where or when all the tracks come from, but what I do know is this - 'Blues' is, pound-for-pound, Jimi Hendrix's greatest guitar work on one disc.
 Obviously in a blues context.
 And my favorite track from the disc is Once I Had A Woman, a wallowing slow blues that may not be as flashy as Red House, but is every bit as passionate (if not more so).

 Friday (9/21/07): Boz Scaggs (with Duane Allman) - Loan Me A Dime [Boz Scaggs, 1969]